e-mission/e-mission-docs/docs/use/start_a_project.md

 ## Something Went Wrong

 If you do not see a message at the end of your issue form from a bot within a few minutes of clicking submit, something probably went wrong with the automatic file generation process.

 Don't worry!
 You can edit the issue to fix the issue.
 The most likely cause is that you did not follow the instructions on the form.
 To learn more about the problem, click "actions" in the GitHub toolbar at the top of the page, and then click on the one with [Your Project Name], if it has a red X to the left of the name, there was a problem.
 Click on the Action and look for an idication of the error, this may help you know what to edit in your issue to fix the problem.

 A green check next to the workflow means everything went smoothly, if you still don't see the bot message please contact us with the link to your issue and we will investigate.

 ## How do I Edit After Submitting?

-To edit your form after you submit, from the issue page that showed up when you clicked submit, cli8cke the 3 dots in the right hand corner of the box containing your form, then click edit.
+To edit your form after you submit, from the issue page that showed up when you clicked submit, click the 3 dots in the right hand corner of the box containing your form, then click edit.

 The box with your form will now be a text editor.
 Make updates as needed, ensuring that you keep the formatting intact.
 The rows starting with "###" are labels from the form, do not change them.

+When you're done, click "Update Comment" at the bottom right of the box.

 ## Additional Files?

 If you are choosing a more highly custom route, you might have to provide us with additonal files.
 Please use the files linked in the descriptions of those fields on the form as examples.
 Since this is slightly more complex than relying on the default options, there are some manual steps involved.
 You can submit the files using a GitHub pull request.
 If you are new to GitHub, this is a good [guide on pull requests ](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-If you do create pull requests for additional files, it would help us out if you could link them in a comment in your pull request.
+If you do create pull requests for additional files, it would help us out if you could link them in a comment in your issue.

-### Custom Onbarding Survey
+### Custom Onboarding Survey

 We provide a default onboarding survey, but if your project needs specialized demographic information, you can write your own survey.
 The best way to do this is to use KoboToolbox to create the survey, then download the files and submit a pull request to add them to our repository.

 ### Custom Trip Labels

 We have a default set of trip mode and purpose labels, but you can also choose to provide your own.
-Maybe your studied context has unicycle as a common form of transportation!
 Please create a file like the example for a [program](https://github.com/e-mission/nrel-openpath-deploy-configs/blob/main/label_options/example-program-label-options.json) or a [study](https://github.com/e-mission/nrel-openpath-deploy-configs/blob/main/label_options/example-study-label-options.json) and submit it as a pull request.

+Modes are somewhat complex.
+The `value` is what's used behind the scenes.
+For the `baseMode`, you must choose from [those in our code base](https://github.com/e-mission/e-mission-phone/blob/922a62b7c2601f195bfe8df54654986135e99b25/www/js/diary/diaryHelper.ts#L20), these control the icon and color associated with the mode.
+The `met` or `met_equivalent` relates to the "metabolic equivalent of task" for each mode, you can specify a custom value, or choose an equivalent from [WALKING, BICYCLING, UNKNOWN, or IN_VEHICLE].
+Make sure you specify all needed translations, failing to do so could result in poor UI in your version of the app.

 ### Custom Trip Surveys